dailystory/docs/articles/changelog/2020/december.md

 # DailyStory Product Updates for December 2020
+## December 3, 2020
+* Add support for picklists when editing a contact record

 ## December 2, 2020
 * Set sort order for scheduled send report
 * Web forms not in campaign are showing available to select for landing page